Aliases for HDAC6 Gene

 GeneCards Summary for HDAC6 Gene

 HDAC6 (Histone Deacetylase 6) is a Protein Coding gene.
-Diseases associated with HDAC6 include Chondrodysplasia With Platyspondyly, Distinctive Brachydactyly, Hydrocephaly, And Microphthalmia and X-Linked Dominant Chondrodysplasia, Chassaing-Lacombe Type.
-Among its related pathways are Macrophage Differentiation and Growth Inhibition by METS and Signaling by NOTCH1.
-GO annotations related to this gene include enzyme binding and ubiquitin protein ligase binding.
-An important paralog of this gene is HDAC10.
+Diseases associated with HDAC6 include Chondrodysplasia With Platyspondyly, Distinctive Brachydactyly, Hydrocephaly, And Microphthalmia and Brachydactyly.
+Among its related pathways are Cyclins and Cell Cycle Regulation and Cellular response to heat stress.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and ubiquitin protein ligase binding.
+An important paralog of this gene is HDAC4.

-Responsible for the deacetylation of lysine residues on the N-terminal part of the core histones (H2A, H2B, H3 and H4).
-Histone deacetylation gives a tag for epigenetic repression and plays an important role in transcriptional regulation, cell cycle progression and developmental events.
-Histone deacetylases act via the formation of large multiprotein complexes (By similarity).
-Plays a central role in microtubule-dependent cell motility via deacetylation of tubulin.
-Involved in the MTA1-mediated epigenetic regulation of ESR1 expression in breast cancer.
+Responsible for the deacetylation of lysine residues on the N-terminal part of the core histones (H2A, H2B, H3 and H4) (PubMed:10220385).
+Histone deacetylation gives a tag for epigenetic repression and plays an important role in transcriptional regulation, cell cycle progression and developmental events (PubMed:10220385).
+Histone deacetylases act via the formation of large multiprotein complexes (PubMed:10220385).
+In addition to histones, deacetylates other proteins: plays a central role in microtubule-dependent cell motility by mediating deacetylation of tubulin (PubMed:12024216, PubMed:20308065).
+Promotes deacetylation of CTTN, leading to actin polymerization, promotion of autophagosome-lysosome fusion and completion of autophagy (PubMed:30538141).
+Involved in the MTA1-mediated epigenetic regulation of ESR1 expression in breast cancer (PubMed:24413532).
+In addition to its protein deacetylase activity, plays a key role in the degradation of misfolded proteins: when misfolded proteins are too abundant to be degraded by the chaperone refolding system and the ubiquitin-proteasome, mediates the transport of misfolded proteins to a cytoplasmic juxtanuclear structure called aggresome (PubMed:17846173).
+Probably acts as an adapter that recognizes polyubiquitinated misfolded proteins and target them to the aggresome, facilitating their clearance by autophagy (PubMed:17846173).

 Histone deacetylases (HDACs) are a group of enzymes closely related to sirtuins.
 They catalyze acetyl group removal from lysine residues in histones and non-histone proteins, causing transcriptional repression.
 HDACs are usually components of multiprotein complexes.